Health Administration M.S.

 There is never a time when health care professionals are not in demand.
 At Saint Joseph’s University, the M.S. in health administration is structured primarily for health care professionals with considerable experience in the health delivery system who are interested in the management and administrative aspects of health organizations and the health system.
 The program offers a core curriculum focusing on population and status assessment, health policy, organization development, operations and information systems, legal principles, leadership and more.

 Health care is a rapidly growing industry.
-The Bureau of Labor and Statistics estimates that about 28 percent of all new jobs created in the U.S. economy in the next decade will be in the areas of health care and social assistance.
+The U.S. Bureau of Labor statistics expects that by 2018, more than 45,000 new health services executives will be needed to lead the hundreds of thousands of additional nurses, administrators, doctors and staffers hired to fill the future health care career opportunities in America*.
 A master’s degree is required for many positions in these fields and can help increase earning potential.